Nepal Idol: Season 1-3

 In season one, two and three the judges were Nhyoo Bajracharya, Indira Joshi and Kali Prasad Baskota.
 Bajracharya is a music composer and singer.
 He has composed dozens of famous songs in Nepali, Nepal bhasa and Hindi.
-His popular compositions include 'ful ko aakhaa ma fulai sanasar' with Ani Choying Drolma with his fusion style music.
+His popular compositions include "Ful ko aakhaa ma fulai sanasar" with Ani Choying Drolma with his fusion style music.
 Indira Joshi is a singer, model, and actress.
-She released the song 'Rato Ghanghara' from her album 'Dance with Me'.
-She has also sung the item number Udhreko choli from the movie Loot (2012 film).
+She released the song "'Rato Ghanghara" from her album Dance with Me.
+She has also sung the item number "Udhreko choli" from the movie Loot.
 She had already been among top 5 contestants in the first season of Nepali singing reality show Nepali Tara.
 Kali Prasad Baskota is a singer, musician, writer, and lyricist.
-His initial hits were the songs like 'Chahana Sakiyo' and 'Laija Re'.
-Kali had done his singing debut from song 'Jaalma' from movie 'Resham filili' which was one of the biggest hit of that time.
-His other popular compositions includes 'Thamel Baazar' from the movie 'Loot 2', 'Nira' from 'Purano Dunga' movie and one of the biggest hit 'Saili.'All three judges were replaced in Season 4 as they moved for other reality show, Saregamapa Lil Champs.
+His initial hits were the songs like "Chahana Sakiyo" and "Lappan Chappan".
+Kali had done his singing debut from song "Jaalma" from movie Resham Filili which was one of the biggest hit of that time.
+His other popular compositions includes "Thamel Baazar" from the movie Loot 2 and "Nira" from Purano Dunga movie.
+All three judges were replaced in Season 4 as they moved for other reality show, Saregamapa Lil Champs.